What is cancer?

 To identify risk factors, scientists continually examine various trends and patterns among women worldwide who are diagnosed with the disease.
-Age, individual and family medical history, reproductive history, genetic alterations, race, economic status, environmental exposures to pollutants and lifestyle habits are all examples of the factors that can be evaluated.
+Age, individual and family medical history, reproductive history, genetic alterations, race, economic status, environmental exposures to pollutants, and lifestyle habits are all examples of the factors that can be evaluated.
 This information tells a scientific story that helps experts predict with some certainty a woman’s odds for developing breast cancer.
 It’s important to note, however, that this is not an exact science and that such predictions are not definite.

 What are the treatments for breast cancer?

-The basic treatment choices for breast cancer are surgery, radiation, chemotherapy and hormonal therapy, which may or may not be included in the treatment regimen, depending on hormonal involvement in the growth of the tumour.
+The basic treatment choices for breast cancer are surgery, radiation, chemotherapy, and hormonal therapy, which may or may not be included in the treatment regimen, depending on hormonal involvement in the growth of the tumor.
 Local treatments such as breast surgery and radiation therapy are focused on the breast itself to remove or destroy the cancer cells confined to the breast.
 Systemic treatment such as chemotherapy aims to destroy the cancer cells that may have spread throughout the body.
 Side effects of this can be difficult to cope with but there are lots of herbal remedies that can really help with them, such as cannabis.
-You can get a $99 oz canada supply this if you’re currently struggling from the usual symptoms of nausea, pain and loss of appetite.
-The most usual treatment is surgery in the cases where the tumour can be removed easily.
+You can get a $99 oz canada supply this if you’re currently struggling from the usual symptoms of nausea, pain, and loss of appetite.
+The most usual treatment is surgery in cases where the tumor can be removed easily.
 Most surgeons, similar to the oncologic surgeons in Albuquerque, are highly trained to perform surgery of the highest quality to ensure you are entirely safe throughout.
 It is worth considering which treatment you feel would be best for you whilst considering your Doctor’s recommendations.

 Surgery may be performed to remove the cancerous tumor and may also be performed to allow for diagnostic testing of tumor tissue.